 This is a small rucksack to carry personal requirements for the day e.g. toilet items, camera, film, towel etc.

 WATER - BOTTLE

 2-4 LARGE PLASTIC BAGS

-For separating clean cloths from dirty ones.
-6-10 smaller plastic bags to dispose garbage.
+For separating clean clothes from dirty ones.
+6-10 smaller plastic bags to dispose of garbage.